 In many individual discussions with EMRIC partners, who brought experiences from the work of the respective crisis teams, it emerged that it was precisely the INTERREG MAHRETAK project that raised essential issues corresponding to perceived shortcomings in cross-border crisis management.
 These ranged from better exchange of weather data, more extensive cross-border application of information and communication systems, handling of different emergency plans to the issue of better communication between crisis teams at the administrative level.
 To improve communication at the level of political administrators, ways to improve the coordination and communication of crisis teams across borders were discussed with all stakeholders.

-A key recommendation of the ITEM study is that it does not make sense to create a cross-border administrative crisis team, but rather an innovative tool can be proposed in the form of a “crisis team linkage”.
-The term “coupling” can, as in the case of fire hoses, facilitate cross-border cooperation in a vivid manner without harmonising national systems.
-Such a crisis team coupling should always be set up under the umbrella of EMRIC when, as in the case of floods, it is less about mutual assistance but more about information and consultation in the event of a crisis.
-If possible, it should even facilitate coordination of measures and also contribute to joint crisis communication through better coordinated risk assessments (one of Marhetak’s products), which should lead to the avoidance of negative cross-border impacts.
+A key recommendation of the ITEM study is that it does not make sense to create a cross-border administrative crisis team, but rather an innovative tool can be proposed in the form of a “crisis team linkage.”
+The term “coupling,” as in the case of fire hoses, can vividly facilitate cross-border cooperation without harmonizing national systems.
+Such a crisis team link should always be established under the umbrella of EMRIC when, as in the case of the floods, it is less about mutual assistance but more about information and consultation in the event of a crisis.
+If possible, it should even facilitate the coordination of measures and also contribute to joint crisis communication through better coordinated risk assessments (one of Marhetak’s products), which should lead to the avoidance of negative cross-border effects.

-For this purpose, an EMRIC “crisis team linkage” agreement should establish an escalation model that also triggers a structured linkage of political administrators in partner regions in case of certain dangerous situations.
-Although EMRIC has set up a tool for this case with the liaison model, the appointment of liaisons per partner institution, it did not appear to be sufficiently known or was not always fully utilised.
-A “crisis team liaison” could build on this model.
-In particular, it should enable individual EMRIC partners to request the establishment of a crisis team link at very short notice if there are ambiguities regarding the procedure and situation in the partner regions.
+For this, an EMRIC agreement for “crisis team linkage” should establish an escalation model that also triggers a structured linkage of political administrators in the partner regions in case of certain dangerous situations.
+Although EMRIC set up a tool for this case with the liaison model, the appointment of liaisons per partner institution, it turned out that it was not sufficiently known or not always fully utilized.
+A “crisis team linkage” can build on this model.
+In particular, it should enable individual EMRIC partners to request the establishment of a crisis team link at very short notice if there are uncertainties regarding the procedure and situation in the partner regions cross-border crisis management in the event of flooding in the Euregio Meuse-Rhine.